Digital Privacy Notice

 California defines residency as: (1) every individual who is in the State for other than a temporary or transitory purpose, and (2) every individual who is domiciled in the State who is outside the State for a temporary or transitory purpose.
 All other individuals are nonresidents.
 Examples of domicile include paying taxable income, maintaining a permanent home, paying resident tuition, voting in a California election, or any other benefit not ordinarily extended to nonresidents.

-For further information on the categories of information Wilmington Trust collects, please visit the California Consumer Privacy Notice pages below:
+For further information on the categories of information Wilmington Trust collects, please visit the Wilmington Trust California Privacy Notice page.

 Due to other Federal and State laws, Wilmington Trust may not be able to fulfill a request to access or delete personal information because such information is needed to provide your product or service and/or meet legal requirements.